ankitdhall/imgSeqLabelTool/README.md

 ```

 ### Usage
 There are a couple features that come with `imgSeqLabelTool`.
 Hopefully, there will be more additions in the future.
+Make sure the image window is active while executing these commands.

-* To provide your bounding boxes, `press n`
+* To begin, `press n` on the first image
 * Draw bounding boxes by clicking and dragging.
 You should see your labels overlayed on the image.
 * Once you are done with labeling the boxes, `press m` to tell the tool that you've *marked* the boxes and that it can now begin tracking them and proceed to the next frame.
 * The next frame will show you the proposed boxes by the tracker, if you like them, `press m` and move to the next frame.
 Otherwise, you can `press n` if you are *not happy* and reset the boxes, providing new ones yourself.